JakeMarquez/Git/README.md

 ## Motivation

-I believe DND literature can be difficult to understand at times, so my goal is to create a fast paced application to expedite the process while still showcasing important character details.
+DND literature can be difficult to understand at times, so my goal is to create a fast paced application to expedite the process while still showcasing important character details.

 ## Current Status